jsdw/vault-inject/README.md

         --secret 'PGPASSWORD = /secret/foo/bar/dev_db_password'
 }
 ```

-You can provide `--username` or the env var `VAULT_INJECT_USERNAME` if you'd like to not have to enter it every time.
-Most other arguments can also be provided as environment variables, too.

 This tool caches the auth tokens it obtains locally, so that you don't need to re-authenticate every time.
 To disable this feature, the following flags are provided:
 - `--no-cache`: disable all reading and writing from the cache.